Valensas/simply-quartz/README.md

 }
 ```

-Note: `@DisallowConcurrentExecution` belongs to quartz library, and `@QuartzSchedule` belongs to simply quartz library.
+Note: `@DisallowConcurrentExecution` belongs to Quartz library, and `@QuartzSchedule` belongs to SimplyQuartz library.
 `@DisallowConcurrentExecution` is used to prevent the job from running concurrently.
 If you don't want to prevent
 concurrent execution, you can remove it.
 This annotation supports clustered mod too and will prevent concurrent
 execution across the cluster, if clustered mod is enabled and instances have unique ids.